 - 3.1.
-The Proposed Policy seeks to introduce several key changes to how residents Parking Schemes are both developed and managed, these are with an aim to improve the value of schemes to residents whilst allowing them more flexibility. - 3.2.
-The Proposed Policy which will apply to both Aldershot and Farnborough has been developed through a combination of information and comments received from the general public, councillors and other stakeholders along with information collated through the parking review. - 3.3.
-It aims to improve the current operation and provide the majority of residents within residential parking areas with a more flexible and better value offer through limiting the number of misused visitor permits. - 3.4.
-It seeks to consider and balance the needs of residents and those who visit them either socially or providing essential medical care by including them within the virtual permit scheme. - 3.5.
-It integrates the virtual permit scheme into the policy allowing residents to interchange their permits between vehicles, both their own and visitors vehicles through the web portal thus improving operational efficiency. - 3.6.
-It seeks to manage the over subscription of permits due to issues such as HMO's and flats by limiting them to the same number of permits as any traditional property. - 3.7.
-It sets out a new approval criteria for new schemes which takes into account the number of properties consulted by introducing an incremental percentage needed to allow a scheme to proceed. - 3.8.
-The key elements of the policy are currently highlighted in red in the attached Rushmoor Borough Council Operational Policy Document Appendices A.
+The Proposed Policy, which will apply across the borough, has been developed through a combination of information and comments received from the general public, councillors and other stakeholders along with information collated through the parking review. - 3.2.
+It aims to improve the current operation and provide the majority of residents within residential parking areas with a more flexible and better value offer through limiting the number of misused visitor permits. - 3.3.
+It seeks to consider and balance the needs of residents and those who visit them either socially or providing essential medical care by including them within the virtual permit scheme. - 3.4.
+It integrates the virtual permit scheme into the policy allowing residents to interchange their permits between vehicles, both their own and visitors' vehicles through the web portal thus improving operational efficiency. - 3.5.
+It seeks to manage the over subscription of permits due to issues such as HMO's and flats by limiting them to the same number of permits as any traditional property - 3.6.
+It sets out a new approval criteria for new schemes which takes into account the number of properties consulted by introducing an incremental percentage needed to allow a scheme to proceed. - 3.7.
+The key elements to note within the policy are currently highlighted in "bold italics" in the attached Rushmoor Borough Council Policy Document (Appendices A).